boazbk/tcs/lec_08a_restricted_models.md

 There is an algorithm that given a regular expression $e$, outputs $1$ if and only if $\Phi_{e}$ is the constant zero function.

 > ### {.proofidea data-ref="regemptynessthm"}
 The idea is that we can directly observe this from the structure of the expression.
-The only way a regular expression $e$ conmputes  the constant zero function is if $e$ has the form $\emptyset$ or is obtained by concatenating $\emptyset$ with other expressions.
+The only way a regular expression $e$ computes  the constant zero function is if $e$ has the form $\emptyset$ or is obtained by concatenating $\emptyset$ with other expressions.

 ::: {.proof data-ref="regemptynessthm"}
 Define a regular expression to be "empty" if it computes the constant zero function.